alemart/speedy-vision/README.md

 ###### Arguments

 * `homography: SpeedyMatrix`.
 A 3x3 output matrix.
 * `src: SpeedyMatrix`.
-A 2x4 matrix with the coordinates of four points (one per column) representing the corners of the source quadrilateral.
+A 2x4 matrix with the coordinates of four points (one per column) representing the corners of the source space.
 * `dest: SpeedyMatrix`.
-A 2x4 matrix with the coordinates of four points (one per column) representing the corners of the destination quadrilateral.
+A 2x4 matrix with the coordinates of four points (one per column) representing the corners of the destination space.

 ###### Returns